The UTDS races are organised by the ASBL Evotrail (74 rue de Mouscron at 4610 Queue du Bois (Belgium)).

 Each participant expressly authorizes the organizers of the UTDS as well as their successors in title such as partners and media to use any still or audiovisual images on which it may appear, taken during its participation in the UTDS, on any medium including promotional and/or advertising documents, throughout the world and for the longest period provided for by law, regulations and treaties in force, including any extensions that may be made to this period.

-The organiser proposes to transport the personal belongings of the participants in the UTDS races (one bag per runner, bag provided by the organisation when the bibs are collected) from the start area to the finish of the races.
+The organiser proposes to transport the personal belongings of the participants in the UTDS races (one bag per runner, bag not provided by the organisation) from the start area to the finish of the races.
 However, the organiser declines all responsibility in the event of loss, theft or damage to the bags (it is recommended not to place valuables in them).

 Participants' personal belongings will be transported on arrival only if they are in a bag not provided by the organization.